 West Liberty University entered into a partnership with The Washington Center for Internships & Academic Seminars (TWC) in 1997 and continues to maintain that relationship today.
 The Program has even expanded to include study abroad in London, England; at Oxford University in England; in Sydney, Australia; and in Quebec City, Canada.
 To date this Program has enabled 56 of our students to live in our nation’s Capital and work in some of the most prestigious organizations and congressional offices in the country.
 Also, two students lived and worked in London, England during the summer of 2009.
 It has given all of them an unparalleled internship experience that is respected by employers nationwide, as well as the personal and professional development that will certainly contribute to their success in the future.

 One of our alumni recently wrote: “My internship with The Washington Center (TWC) had a profound impact on my educational and professional careers.
 The experience of living and working in our nation’s capital taught me lessons that I continue to use on a daily basis.
 Personally, spending the summer in Washington D.C. opened my eyes to the rest of the world.
 I was exposed to all kinds of new information and ideas while attending TWC lectures and classes presented by some of the biggest names in American business, education and government.
 And professionally, I can honestly say that I would not be where I am today had I not participated in TWC internship program.
 I interned with the U.S. Department of Homeland Security, where I am currently employed as a Special Agent.
 It is a challenging and exciting career that has taken me all over the world, and it started with my TWC internship.
 Anyone looking to expand their horizons and get a head start on their careers should very seriously consider an internship with TWC.”

-If you would like to see where a few of our students have interned and where they are now, check out the “Then and Now” page.
+If you would like to read about where a few of our students have interned and what they majored in, check out the “Interns: Where and When” page.